wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 None

 == Changelog ==
+= 3.8.6 =
+- Updated the broken settings menu link
+- Updated the NextGen gallery integration to return $arg1 rather than $arg2

 = 3.8.5 =
 - Added an email settings menu where the site admin can customize the buyer email that gets sent after a transaction
 - Also, added the following dynamic email tags for the email body field: